j-roc/Good-Internet-Radio/README.md

 ### Pirate Radio

 Illegally broadcast radio.
-The internet streams are legal, of course, but the FCC does not like these.
+The internet streams are legal, of course, but the FCC or whatever local authority there is does not like these stations' real world broadcasts.
+Also includes former pirate stations that have gone legit.

 ### Public Radio

-Public radio stations in the US and other places.
+Public, Community and Non-Profit Radio Stations in the US and other places.
 I live in Colorado, so we have all the local ones represented here along with famous ones like KEXP in Seattle and WFMU in New Jersey.

 ### Radio Paradise